MickFurax/memory-maker/README.md

 - **📸 Photo Upload** - Drag & drop or click to upload your cherished photos
 - **📝 Story Prompts** - Describe what happened next in your memory with helpful examples
-- **🎥 AI Video Generation** - Powered by Lightricks LTX-Video model for high-quality 24fps videos
+- **🎥 AI Video Generation** - Powered by fal.ai's LTXV model for high-quality 24fps videos
 - **⚙️ Customization** - Choose aspect ratio (16:9, 9:16, 1:1) and video duration (2-8 seconds)
 - **🎨 Memory Gallery** - Save and browse all your generated memory videos
 - **💾 Auto-Save** - Your memories are automatically saved locally